khalid-hussain/morals-and-behaviour/6-kinds-of-love.md

 same love towards their daughters or to their nieces as a Muslim does to a woman he will sleep with.
-One never sees a Muslim desiring his close relatives in this way, even if they are more beautiful than the sun itself, even if he is the most debauched and the most amorous of men.
+One never sees a Muslim desiring his close relatives in this way, even if they are more beautiful than the sun itself, even if he is the most debauched[^mean-debauched] and the most amorous[^mean-amorous] of men.
 And if, very exceptionally, it should happen, it would be only among the impious, who do not feel the constraint of the religion, and who allow themselves every lustful thought, and who find every gate of desire open to them.
 It cannot be guaranteed that a Muslim might not love his cousin so excessively that his love became a passion and overstepped the affection which he bore towards his daughter and niece, even if the cousin was not so beautiful as they.
 In fact he might desire favours from his cousin which he would never expect from his daughter or his niece.
 On the other hand, a Christian will treat his cousin with equal respect, for he is not permitted to desire her.
 But [unlike a Muslim] he does not have to restrain himself with anyone who shared a wet nurse with him, since he may desire her without offending the laws of his religion.

 162. We now see the truth of what we said earlier: love in all its manifestations forms one single generic family, but its species vary according